+And now you are the one who is outraged!
+And here is how you will do it: This is about the line-in-the-sand.
+The Toxoplasma Of Rage.
+“Nobody makes an IRC channel for no reason.
 Who are we doing this versus?” — topic of #slatestarcodex Some old news I only just heard about: PETA is offering to pay the water bills for needy Detroit families if (and only if) those families agree to stop eating meat. (this story makes more sense if you know Detroit is in a crisis where the bankrupt city government is trying to increase revenues by cracking down on poor people who can’t pay for the water they use.)
 Predictably, the move has caused a backlash.
-Of course, this is par for the course for PETA, who have previously engaged in campaigns like throwing red paint on fashion models who wear fur, juxtaposing pictures of animals with Holocaust victims, juxtaposing pictures of animals with African-American slaves, and ads featuring naked people that cross the line into pornography.
+The International Business Times, in what I can only assume is an attempted pun, describes them as “drowning in backlash”.

 Is Social Media to Blame for the Increase of Graphic Images in Media?
 Editor’s Note: Be warned that there is a graphic image used in the story to illustrate the way people spread shocking images on Twitter.
 Debates about ethics, standards, taste, impacts and appropriateness of mainstream media’s visual representation of the attacks on Gaza and MH17 now take place in the public domain, and they involve creators of User Generated Content (UGC), along with journalists and their ”audiences.”

 The Sydney Morning Herald’s Tim Elliott has reported on the creeping effect of graphic images posted on social media platforms, citing examples in Time Magazine, the Weekend Australian and The New York Times.
 In response to the flood of graphic images of injured and dead Gazans on social media accounts, and evidence of crossover into mainstream media publications, a Telegraph columnist asked: “Can everyone please stop posting pictures of dead Palestinian children all over the Internet?”

 Now everyone’s a photo editor The key effects of this phenomenon could be identified as: Why You Should Leave Facebook And How To Actually Do It, According To Artist Nick Briz.
 Nick Briz is a Chicago-based new media artist, educator, and organizer.
 Briz teaches at the Marwen Foundation and the School of the Art Institute of Chicago, has shown his work internationally, and is the co-founder of the GLI.TC/H conference.
 While all of that is undeniably impressive, I must say I knew Briz was a genius when I first saw “Apple Computers,” a powerful affront against Apple and a manifesto for the prosumer of our age.

 Back to Top Felix: You’re about to become a publishing person and join the Huffington Post.
 Tell me the one about how Kenny finds you living out of a cardboard box under a bridge somewhere and says, “I want you to co-found a company with me.”
 What’s the story there?
 Jonah: Kenny was doing some political projects, political work.
 He called together a group of luminaries who knew all about the Internet to help him with his political projects.
+He had John Borthwick invite all these people.
+I was not one of those people, but Duncan Watts [principal researcher at Microsoft] was.
 So [journalist] Jeff Jarvis is there talking about blogging and someone else is talking about MeetUp.
 FS: Arianna’s there?
 JP: Arianna’s not there.
 We ended up working together on Tom’s petition.
 It was interesting for me because I had done things with no connections in the world at all.
 What he said to me was, “I know business, you know the Internet, let’s build something together.
 JP: I didn’t do news myself.